ralucaromascu/python_upskilling_program/module2/ex36_tr/README.md

 Unix contains all sorts of great little utilities.
 Some of these utilities, I've found, are excellent examples of things we can do easily in Python.

 This week, we'll look at the `tr` utility that Unix provides.
 In its most basic form, `tr` allows us to translate from one set of characters to another.
-For example, if I want every occurrency of "z" in a file to be turned into an "s", then I can do the following:
+For example, if I want every occurrence of "z" in a file to be turned into an "s", then I can do the following:
 ```shell
 $ echo 'the quick brown fox jumps over the lazy dog' | tr z s
 the quick brown fox jumps over the lasy dog
 ```

 Notice that `tr` expects to get its input from stdin.
 We can modify more than one letter; `tr` only works on individual letters, so we can do the following:

 ```shell
 $ echo 'the quick brown fox jumps over the lazy dog' | tr sz zs
 the quick brown fox jumpz over the lasy dog
 ```

 This turns every occurrence of 'z' into an 's', and vice versa.
 Note that this also shows that the translation occurs once per letter.

-The same letter can appear in the destination mulitple times:
+The same letter can appear in the destination multiple times:

 ```shell
 $ echo 'the quick brown fox jumps over the lazy dog' | tr aeiou yyyyy